11 ABSOLUTE Best Drivers for Seniors in 2023 + Buyers Guide

 What is the easiest driver to hit for seniors?

-The Cleveland Launcher XL and Cobra Offset Air X are the easiest drivers to hit for seniors to hit in 2023.
+The Cleveland Launcher XL 2 is one of the easiest drivers to hit for seniors to hit in 2024.

 What degree driver should a senior golfer use?